sfu-ireceptor/turnkey-gateway/README.md

 vi data/users.tsv
 ```

-Note: more users can be added later
+Note: more users can be added later.

-### Launch the installation script.
+### Execute the installation script.

-Note: multiple Docker images will be downloaded from DockerHub.
-Total time estimate: 10-30 min.
+Multiple Docker images will be downloaded from DockerHub, so this might take up to 30 min.

 ```
 scripts/install_turnkey.sh